NarekA/git-notion/README.md

 export NOTION_IGNORE_REGEX="models/.*"               # Can be in setup.cfg as well
 ```

-These paramaters can be set in the `setup.cfg` for the repo.
+These parameters can be set in the `setup.cfg` for the repo.
 ```
 [git-notion]
 ignore_regex = models/.*